sdiehl/write-you-a-haskell/002_parsers.md

 list of tuples, composing a second parser function simply maps itself over the resulting list and concat's the resulting nested list of lists into a single flat list in the usual list monad fashion.
-The unit operation injects a single pure value as result without reading from the parse stream.
+The unit operation injects a single pure value as the result, without reading from the parse stream.

 ~~~~ {.haskell slice="chapter3/parsec.hs" lower=23 upper=28}
 ~~~~